 Medicare Legislation.
 The Affordable Care Act as amended by the Health Care and Education Reconciliation Act of 2010 (the "Affordable Care Act" or ACA) significantly improves projected Medicare finances.
 The most important cost saving provision in the ACA is a revision in payment rate updates for Parts A and B services other than for physicians' services.
-Relative to payment rates made under prior law that were generally based on the rate at which prices for inputs used to provide Medicare services increase, the ACA reduces those payment rate updates by the rate at which productive efficiency in the overall economy increases, which is projected to average 1.1 percent per year over the long range.
+Prior to the ACA, Medicare payment rates for most non-physician provider categories were updated annually by the increase in providers' input prices for the market basket of employee wages and benefits, facility costs, medical supplies, energy and utility costs, professional liability insurance, and other inputs needed to produce the health care goods and services 10.
+To the extent that health care providers can improve their productivity each year, their net costs of production (other things being equal) will increase more slowly than their input prices-but the Medicare payment rate updates prior to the ACA were not adjusted for potential productivity gains.
+Accordingly Medicare costs per beneficiary would have increased somewhat faster than for the health sector overall.
+In particular, it is assumed that the full market basket increase would be approximately 3.4 percent annually.
+The ACA requires that many of these Medicare payment updates be reduced by the 10-year moving average increase in economy-wide productivity, which the Trustees assume will be 1.1 percent per year over the long range.
 The ACA also achieves substantial cost savings by benchmarking payment rates for private health plans providing Parts A and B services (Part C or Medicare Advantage) to more closely match per beneficiary costs.
 Partly offsetting these changes was an increase in prescription drug coverage.
-In addition, the ACA increases Part A revenues by: (a) taxing high-cost employerprovided health care plans and thereby giving employers incentives to increase the share of compensation paid as taxable earnings, and (b) imposing a new 0.9 percent surtax on earnings in excess of \$200,000 (individual tax return filers) or \$250,000 (joint tax return filers) starting in 2013.
+In addition, the ACA increases Part A revenues by:

+(a) taxing high-cost employer-provided health care plans and thereby giving employers incentives to increase the share of compensation paid as taxable earnings, and (b) imposing a new 0.9 percent surtax on earnings in excess of \$200,000 (individual tax return filers) or \$250,000 (joint tax return filers) starting in 2013.

 The ACA substantially reduces the Medicare cost projections.
 Growth in Medicare cost per beneficiary in excess of growth in per capita GDP is referred to as "excess cost growth."
-In the 2009 Financial Report, the last report released prior to the passage of the ACA, excess cost growth was assumed to average one percentage point over the last 50 years of the 75vear projection period-that is, Medicare expenditures per beneficiary were assumed to grow, on average, about one percentage point faster than per capita GDP over the long range.
-That assumption for excess cost growth in Medicare was optimistic in the sense that it is smaller than in recent history; excess cost growth averaged 1.2 percentage points between 1990 and 2013.
-In this year's Financial Report, as in the 2013 and 2014 reports, long-term excess cost growth is essentially zero.
-As a result, the long term projected Medicare spending share of GDP in this Financial Report is driven primarily by the same demographic trends that drive the OASDI spending share of GDP.
+In the 2009 Financial Report, the last report released prior to the passage of the ACA, excess cost growth was assumed to average one percentage point over the last 50 years of the 75-year projection period-that is, Medicare expenditures per beneficiary were assumed to grow, on average, about one percentage point faster than per capita GDP over the long range.
+That assumption for excess cost growth in Medicare was optimistic in the sense that it is smaller than in recent history; excess cost growth averaged 1.4 percentage points between 1985 and 2014, and such growth was slower in recent years, averaging about 0.2 percent from 2008 to 2014.
+Nevertheless, the slowdown has been substantial and has continued for several years.
+In this year's Financial Report, long-term excess cost growth is projected to be between 0.9 percent and 1.0 percent, which is slower than the historical average.
+Although not a factor in the recent slowdown, one reason why that growth will probably remain below historical rates beyond the next 10 years is that the program now includes a number of institutions, incentives, and mechanisms, such as the Center for Medicare & Medicaid Innovation and the Independent Payment Advisory Board, that could reduce spending growth in the program over time.